qeacourse/RoboNinjaWarrior/index.md

     * [Day 9: Module and QEA Synthesis and Reflection](Day 9 - Final Event/FinalEvent.pdf)"
 ---

-The Robo Ninja Warrior module teaches a wide array of math, physics, and engineering content through fun, hands-on, and customizable challenges.
-The module includes three challenges that each provide scaffolded opportunities to master new theory and then immediately apply it to programming a mobile robot to accomplish a task.
+The Robo Ninja Warrior module teaches math, physics, and engineering content through fun, hands-on, and customizable challenges.
+The module includes three challenges that provide scaffolded opportunities to master new theory and apply it to programming a mobile robot to accomplish a task.
 Robo Ninja Warrior is part of a 12-credit, two course sequence at Olin College called Quantitative Engineering Analysis.
 This module sits within [the first, 8-credit part of the course](https://olin.smartcatalogiq.com/en/2019-20/Catalog/Courses-Credits-Hours/ENGR-Engineering/2000/CIE2019A).

 We uses a low-cost robotic platform with powerful sensors, including LIDAR, bump detectors, wheel encoders, and an accelerometer.
-The robot can be put together for around $350, and allows students to program it remotely on their own laptops using MATLAB's ROS toolbox.
-This structure leads to an easy to manage classroom experience that can scale to many robots and many students.
+The robot can be put together for $350 and allows students to program it remotely on their own laptops using MATLAB's ROS toolbox.
+This structure leads to an easy to manage classroom that can scale to many robots and many students.

 {% include feature_row %}